The Pre-Health Professional Curriculum

-The Biology major, Biomedical track, includes courses to meet the requirement for a Bachelor of Science degree in Biology, as well as prepare the student for a career in many areas of biomedical research or Graduate/Professional School.
-Students must also declare a minor and meet all of the requirements for that as well.
-Pre-med, pre-dent, pre-physical therapy, pre-physician assistant etc. are not majors on their own.
+The Biology major- Biomedical track includes courses to meet the requirement for a Bachelor of Science degree in Biology, as well as prepare the student for a career in many areas of biomedical research or Graduate/Professional School.
+Students in the Biomedical track must declare a minor and meet all of the requirements for that as well.
+Pre-med, pre-dental, pre-physical therapy, pre-physician assistant etc. are not majors on their own.

 The choice of a minor is completely up to the student.
 Because some of the health-professional schools require several courses from many departments (PT, OT etc.), an "Option B" Interdisciplinary Minor is advised, allowing students to compile a selection of classes to meet the requirements.
 Medical schools in particular appreciate a student that is well-rounded and broadly educated, and although most minor in Chemistry, many others choose minors in psychology, art, history, Spanish, philosophy and more.

 The health professions schools and programs are not concerned with what your major or minor is, they look solely at the classes you take.
 It does not help to double major, particularly in two sciences.
 They are looking for students that have a strong ability in science and are broadly educated.
 They value students who have breadth in their classes.

 The courses listed in the following pages are the pre-requisite courses required by most professional schools in a particular field.
 Your primary advice regarding courses and preparation for future careers should be obtained from your faculty advisor.
 Advisors are equipped to give suggestions as to selection and sequence of courses that will match your abilities and interests.
 However, advisors will give advice, but the final responsibility for proper course selection and completion of graduation requirements rests with you.